Ciantic/totper/README.md

 ## How to store secrets

 I use this with GPG based [pass](https://www.passwordstore.org/) password manager, which keeps the secrets in GPG encrypted files.

+## TODO:

+-   Read from stdin
+-   Maybe change the order of arguments, because secret should be read from STDIN practically always?